-The RN to BSN program degree plan consists of 55 non-nursing credit hours in the physical and psychobiological sciences, math, and humanities and 32 credit hours in nursing science (NURS).
-Students who have completed an Associates degree in Nursing from an accredited institution and have an unencumbered U.S. RN license will be awarded 33 credit hours of Prior Learning Experience to be applied to the RN to BSN degree.
+The RN to BSN program degree plan consists of non-nursing courses in the physical and psychobiological sciences, math, and humanities and 32 credit hours in nursing science.

 Admission to the college does not guarantee admission to the BSN program.
 Students must apply for admission the BSN program once all prerequisite courses and admission criteria are met.
 For admission and program information, see the RN to BSN program Fact Sheet, and/or contact Advising.